nlasheras/aoc-2022/README.md

 ### Day 24

 I got a good idea to get a nice speed up but it wasn't good enough and I still needed 20 min for part 1.
 Then I realized that `or_insert` wasn't working as intented.
 When manually inserting in the map myself I got the times to under seconds.
 Reworking the simulation so I can simulate from a previous step has speed up the code a bit.

+### Day 25

+This was suposed to be an easy one, but then it surprised me with some numbers of the real input not fitting into the `i32` again.